cmusatyalab/wcacourse/README.md

 ### *Pro Tips*
 * You will need a task for each video that you label.
 * You can select the method (e.g., rectangle, polygon) you will use to draw bounding boxes around your objects when you create the label.
-If you select `Any`, youc can use different methods as you annotate.
+If you select `Any`, you can use different methods as you annotate.
 Polygons are more accurate than other methods.
 Rectangles are easier to reposition.
 * Make sure you use `Track` when you initiate labeling of a particular object.

 ## Prepare the Dataset for Training